MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The function determines the notes before and after the target note based on its index in the `frequencyToNoteDB` array.
 Based on the comparison between the detected frequency and the neighboring notes, the function determines whether the detected frequency is lower or higher than the target note.

-The function returns an array containing the cent difference and the state string ('LOW' or 'HIGH').
+The function returns an array containing the cent difference and the state string ('LOW' or 'HIGH') that indicates if the detected frequency is higher or lower than the refereence one.

 ### Function: `stopAudioContext`